firgaty/keyboard-switch/README.md

 # keyboard-switch

-Simple, yet effective, script written in Python to change keyboard layout on Linux by using setxkbmap.
+Simple, yet effective, script written in Python to change keyboard layout on Linux by using `setxkbmap`.

 ## Why